pignalberi/TITIPy/README.md

 TITIPY_input_parameters.txt, through this file some parameters, other than those defined through the terminal interface, can be defined. logo.png, TITIPy logo figure image.
+User_credentials.txt, this file contains the username and password to access the ESA Swarm dissemination center.
+Please replace USERNAME and PASSWORD with your own credentials.
+To obtain credentials see https://earth.esa.int/eogateway/faq/how-do-i-access-swarm-data
 ###########################################################################################################################################################################################################
 TITPy tool can be run from terminal simply by navigating to the corresponding folder tool and by typing the following command: python Main.py